 - a) There shall be levied appropriate user fees and charges for solid waste management.
-The fees and charges shall be levied in accordance with the tariff policy stipulated under the County Governments Act. - b) The county government shall provide incentives for promoting solid waste collection, transportation, recycling and waste material recovery which may include reduced fees, levies and charges for enterprises engaged in the two processes - c) The county government shall in consultation with national government adopt public-private partnership model of financing various processes in solid waste management.
-Such partnership shall be based on efficiency, cost effectiveness and sustainability of the model in provision of solid waste management services - d) The county government shall facilitate its officers and stakeholders to acquire technical skills and develop competencies for public private partnerships management especially in initiation, development, negotiation, award and management of public private partnerships in solid waste management - e) Subject to Public Finance Management Act, at least fifty percent of the user fees and charges collected from solid waste management services shall be utilized for the purpose of defraying operational costs associated with provision of solid waste management services - f) The county government shall subsidize solid waste management services to low income areas and informal settlements in accordance with the County Governments Act - g) The county government shall progressively increase budgetary allocations for implementation of this policy and laws related to solid waste management - h) The county government shall mobilize resources in the form of grants and donations from development partners for financing solid waste management processes organizations, self-help groups, small and micro enterprises and individual actors such as waste pickers and sorters among others.
-They play a significant role in the whole solid waste management value chain.
-However, their work exposes them to numerous health conditions and diseases especially respiratory ones.
-In addition, whereas they generate some income from their activities, the incomes are very low.
-Due to limited access to capital, most of their work is undertaken manually.
-The county government recognizes the valuable role the informal sector plays in solid waste management and the strategic need to facilitate their role so as to promote employment creation.
+The fees and charges shall be levied in accordance with the tariff policy stipulated under the County Governments Act. - b) The collection of the fees and charges shall be integrated with the county business permits and charges for utility services - c) The county government shall provide incentives to the private sector and other nonstate actors for promoting solid waste management which may include reduced

+- fees, levies and charges for enterprises engaged in the two processes or establishing award schemes for recognizing actor in solid waste management - d) The county government shall in consultation with national government adopt public-private partnership model of financing various processes in solid waste management.
+Such partnership shall be based on efficiency, cost effectiveness and sustainability of the model in provision of solid waste management services - e) The county government shall facilitate its county officers and key stakeholders to acquire technical skills and develop competencies for public private partnerships management especially in initiation, development, negotiation, award and management of public private partnerships in solid waste management - f) The county government shall subsidize solid waste management services to low income areas and informal settlements in accordance with the County Governments Act - g) The county government shall allocate at least 5 percent of revenue collected by the county to solid waste management and implementation of this policy.
+To this effect, the county government may, as may be deemed appropriate establish a solid waste management fund into which the funds may be paid - h) The county government shall mobilize resources in the form of grants and donations from development partners for financing solid waste management processes

 2.6.8.
-Solid waste management and informal sector
+Solid waste management and informal sector Context